-We may not be able process the candidate’s application and the application may be unsuccessful.
+We may not be able process your application and your application may be unsuccessful.

 We keep complete recruitment records associated with a vacancy for the duration that the vacancy is open.
 In addition, we retain these records for a further 12 months.

-If the candidate is successful in gaining employment with us, then their information will be retained as part of their employment records.
+If you are successful in gaining employment with us, then your information will be retained as part of your employment record.

-If the candidate’s application is unsuccessful, we will only retain their full records beyond the 12 month period, with their consent.
-In this situation the candidate’s information would be used to process any future application from them as efficiently as possible, and if you wish, you may be added to our talent pool.
+If your application for an advertised position is unsuccessful, we will only retain your full records beyond the 12 month period with your specific consent.
+In this situation your information will be used to process any future applications from you as efficiently as possible, and if you wish, you may be added to our talent pool.